wintvelt/mb-bankmutations/README.md

         "convert_only": false
     }
     ```
-    * csv file will saved.
+    * if `csv_content` is provided, the csv file will saved.
+Without `csv_content`, the csv file needs to exist already.
-    * if the related config file does not yet exist, the default config will be used and saved (but will produce error, since default does not contain mappings)
+    * if the related config file does not yet exist, the default config will be used (but will produce error, since default does not contain mappings)
     * with the config, a conversion will be attempted.
 If successful,
         * resulting json will be saved
         * the resulting json will be sent to moneybird (unless flag convert_only is set)
         * results from moneybird will be saved (validation of config + record of submission to moneybird)
-        * if results from moneybird are OK, new summaries will be returned in response (otherwise error)
+        * if results from moneybird are OK, json-file of converted csv will be returned in response (otherwise error)
     * error message structure (strings contain possible errors, fields only if there are errors) for response:
     ```json
-    {
+    { "errors": {
-        "csv_read_errors": [ "bestandsnaam is niet .csv", "bestand bevat geen (leesbare) regels","kan regels niet lezen"], "field_errors": [
+        "csv_read_errors": [ "bestandsnaam is niet .csv", "bestand bevat geen (leesbare) regels", "kan regels niet lezen"], "field_errors": [
             { "field": "date", "errors": [
                 "verplicht csv bronveld ontbreekt",